UkoeHB/bevy_cobweb_ui/README.md

 ## Getting Started

-To get started, you need three things.
+To get started you need three things.
 1. Add [`CobwebUiPlugin`](bevy_cobweb_ui::prelude::CobwebUiPlugin).
 2. Load a CAF file if you have one.
 Usually these are stored in your assets directory.
 3. Wait until in state `LoadState::Done` before loading UI.
 This avoids jank while loading CAF files and other assets.
 You can build UI in-code before then without a problem, as long as you don't reference not-yet-loaded assets.